 Parts A and B are the parts you can get from the government.
 Together, they make up what’s known as original Medicare:

 - Part A is hospital insurance.
 It helps pay the costs of inpatient care you get in a hospital, hospice care, limited care at aa skilled nursing facility, and some limited home health services.

 - Part B helps pay for outpatient health care, such as the services and supplies you get when you go to a doctor’s office, including preventive care.

 Original Medicare pays for a lot, but there are gaps in coverage.
 You still have to pay out-of-pocket costs when you go to the hospital or see a doctor.
 And there’s no coverage at all for things like dental, vision, long-term care, or prescription drugs.

-Medicare Advantage plans offer an “all in one” alternative to getting parts A and B from the government, plus supplemental coverage through private insurers.
+Medicare Advantage (Part C) plans offer an “all-in-one” alternative to getting parts A and B from the government, plus supplemental coverage through private insurers.

 Medicare Advantage plans are a full replacement for original Medicare.
 Federal law requires that they cover all the same services as original Medicare.
 They also have supplemental coverage, such as what you might get from supplements and Part D plans, built into different plans.
 Medicare Advantage plans often also offer extras such as health and wellness programs, and member discounts.

 If a Medicare Advantage plan seems like it might be a good fit for you, the following private insurance companies offers these plans in Vermont: